15 Ways To Make Veterinary Bills More Affordable

 6. Don’t be proud.

 Let your Facebook and Twitter friends know that you’re having trouble with vet bills.
-Post pictures of your pet on Pinterest.
+Post pictures of your pet.
 You might be surprised at the help that other animal lovers offer.

 7. Look for online discounts.